How To Care for Tetramorium Caespitum

 Introduction

 The workers of this species range between 2 and 4 mm.
-Like most ant species, the queen of Tetramorium caespitum is a lot bigger than the workers, with a size of approximately 8mm.
+Like most ant species, the queen of Tetramorium caespitum is much larger than the workers, with a size of approximately 8 mm.

 Tetramorium caespitum is monogyne, meaning that this species' colonies accept only one queen.
 However, in some rare cases, multiple queens can start a colony together.